Preparing for a Tornado

 Walls and Roof Rafters

-Strengthen the areas of connection between the wall studs and roof rafters with hurricane clips as shown in the above graphic.
+Strengthen the areas of connection between the wall studs and roof rafters with hurricane clips.

 Shutting Off Utilities

 After a tornado, DO NOT USE matches, lighters, or appliances, or operate light switches until you are sure there are no gas leaks.
 Sparks from electrical switches could ignite gas and cause an explosion.

 If you smell the odor of gas or if you notice a large consumption of gas being registered on the gas meter, shut off the gas immediately.
 First, find the main shut-off valve located on a pipe next to the gas meter.
 Use an adjustable wrench to turn the valve to the "off" position.

 After a major disaster, shut off the electricity.
 Sparks from electrical switches could ignite leaking gas and cause an explosion.